We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-The location of the Four Points simply can’t be beat!
-It’s within walking distance of the downtown restaurant scene on Summers Street and Capitol Street, where we enjoyed both Black Sheep Burrito and Pies and Pints Pizzeria (pictured above.)
-The Kanawha River and the Haddad River Park a popular location for summer festival is literally right across the street from the hotel.
-On Friday nights during the summer, Kanawha Blvd directly in front of the hotel closes to car traffic for Live on the Levee, a night of live music — which fortunately for hotel guests wraps up at a relatively reasonable 9:30PM.
+The Four Point is within walking distance of the downtown restaurant scene on Summers Street and Capitol Street, where we enjoyed both Black Sheep Burrito and Pies and Pints Pizzeria (pictured above.)
+The Kanawha River and the Haddad Riverfront Park a popular location for summer festival is literally right across the street from the hotel.
+On Friday nights during the summer, Kanawha Blvd directly in front of the hotel closes to car traffic for Live on the Levee.
+It’s a night of live music.
+Fortunately for hotel guests, it wraps up at a relatively reasonable 9:30PM.

 The hotel also has a shuttle with a friendly driver that picked us up at the WV Powers game at Appalachian Power Park a few miles away when we tired out and needed to return to our hotel room.
 That friendly driver made the great recommendations for our Route 60 drive the following day.

-Must-Do Day Trip – Road Trip Route 60 to the New River Gorge
+Things to Do Near Charleston, WV – Road Trip Route 60 West Virginia to the New River Gorge

-If you just happen to be driving through Charleston in route to another destination, you should be aware that it is only about an hour away from West Virginia’s Scenic New River Gorge.
+If you just happen to be driving through Charleston in route to another destination, you should be aware that it is only about an hour away from the scenic New River Gorge, one of the best places to visit in West Virginia.
 It would be such a shame to visit Charleston and not drive the scenic Route 60 out to Fayetteville!
-The drive to the New River and back to Charleston can easily be done in one day — if you’re not already planning to spend more time in the New River Gorge area.
-(And you should be!)
+The drive to the New River and back to Charleston can easily be done in one day.

 The first 45 minutes on Route 60 out of Charleston offers no real incentive for stopping to admire the view.
-Yes, it’s a scenic highway, the Midland Trail, and it follows the path of the Kanawha River.
+Yes, it’s a scenic highway, the Midland Trail National Scenic Byway, and it follows the path of the Kanawha River.
 However, it’s not any more scenic than any other country road in the state.
 The first place that you’ll want to pull over and admire the views is at Kanawha Falls; there is parking to view the falls at the Kanawha Falls Public Fishing Area.
-When we arrived first thing in the morning, there was a lone kayaker out fishing, but, unfortunately, I couldn’t even get my sleepy kids to look out the window to enjoy this view.
+When we arrived first thing in the morning, there was a lone kayaker out fishing.
+Unfortunately, I couldn’t even get my sleepy kids to look out the window to enjoy this view.
 (They had been up too late at the WV Power game the night before.)

 Just a minute or two further up the road from this parking area, drivers will surely be compelled to pull over to the side of the road once more in the tiny town of Glen Ferris.
-There is parking along the river side of Route 60 — which offers a different vantage point of the river and falls.
-Our shuttle driver from Four Points in Charleston recommended eating at the Glen Ferris Inn here, but we arrived just after eating breakfast in back at the hotel so we weren’t hungry for a meal yet.
+There is parking along the river side of Route 60.
+It offers a another vantage point of the river and falls.
+Our shuttle driver from Four Points in Charleston recommended eating at the Glen Ferris Inn here.
+However, we arrived just after eating breakfast in back at the hotel so we weren’t hungry for a meal yet.

 Past the bridge and railroad tracks, another five minutes up the road on the left is the the 60 foot Cathedral Falls, one of the most scenic and easily accessible waterfalls in the state of West Virginia.
 It is a beautiful place for a picnic, to let the kids hop around on the rocks at the bottom of the falls, or to wade on a hot day.